 - SC next four rounds making sure to add a turn stitch (1) at each round.

-- strap - seam side SC 6, SC 6 stitches until desired length 14".
+- strap - seam side SC 6, then continue SC 6 stitches until desired length 14".

 - ST strap end into other side of bag top.

 DC- Double Crochet

 I used Ritz dye denim blue to dye the bag: